curvenote/prosemirror-docx/README.md

 };

-// Create a doc in memory, and then write it to disk const wordDocument = await defaultDocxSerializer.serialize(state.doc, opts);
+// Create a doc in memory, and then write it to disk const wordDocument = defaultDocxSerializer.serialize(state.doc, opts);

 await writeDocx(wordDocument).then((buffer) => {
   writeFileSync('HelloWorld.docx', buffer);